kingshah13/QR-Genius/README.md

   Enter the value in pixel you to adjust the resolution of the generated QR-Code.

 ### Enter Data for Single QR Code
-  Enter URL, Words, or anything you want to convert as a QR code.
+  Enter the URL, Words, or anything you want to convert as a QR code.

 ### Enter Filename
   Enter the name you want the file to be saved as.
 Do not enter the file extension at the end of the name.